4 “Meals” to Take New Parents

 It’s no secret that one of the greatest gifts you can take new parents is a delicious meal.
 After I had my first son, my friend set up a “meal train” for our family that lasted 10 weeks . . .
 TEN WEEKS of people bringing us goodies every other day, everything from homemade dishes to items from some of our favorite restaurants.
 It was AMAZING.

 I love to cook, but in those first few weeks, it was the last thing on my mind.
 In fact, eating was one of the last things on my mind . . . thank goodness for a vigilant husband and all the snacks people provided us with!
 Experience is one of the best ways to learn a lesson and in this case it has helped me help so many of my friends who had babies after me.

 Today I’ve rounded up a list of 4 “meals” to take new parents (and more specifically, mom).
 I use the term “meal” lightly because not all of these items would be considered a meal but you’ll get the picture!
-Most of these are excellent choices because you can make multiple servings and the family can either choose to eat again and again that week or freeze.
+These are excellent choices because most of these you can make multiple servings and the family can either choose to eat again and again that week or freeze.

 Freezable sauces are a perfect for new parents!
 Most will typically last for up to 3 months and beyond taking out of the freezer to thaw and throw some pasta in a pot there is minimal effort to prepare a yummy meal.
 Consider leaving out a portion of the sauce for the family to eat that night and then put the rest in a freezer-safe container or in ice cube trays for something like pesto!
 Below are some easy to make sauces that your friend will love AND leave your house smelling amazing! (go ahead, take a few tastes!)